Man United violence the peak of toxic fan-owner relationship - WHIZ News

 The takeover of United in 2005 began with protests outside Old Trafford that featured burning effigies of the incoming ownership.

 But protests against the Glazers that previously peaked with a visible display of dissent during a 2010 Champions League game faded amid the team’s success.
-The club won the Premier League five times between 2007 and 2013 to become the record 20-time champions of England, usurping Liverpool.
+The club won the Premier League five times in the period from 2007-13 to become the record 20-time champion of England, usurping Liverpool.
 But since the retirement of Alex Ferguson in 2013 after more than 26 years in charge, the Premier League trophy has proved elusive.

 “Your family’s ownership of the club has driven us into debt and decline,” the Manchester United Supporters’ Trust wrote on Monday to Joel Glazer, “and we have felt ever more sidelined and ignored.”